 Presented and developed by Brenda Butterfield, EdD, MSW, LMHC

-3. Increase understanding of how using assessment measures can facilitate service delivery from intake to discharge, better supporting client’s health and well-being.
+- Increase understanding of how using assessment measures with children, youth and adults can facilitate the development of a therapeutic alliance and service delivery from intake to discharge for client and clinician.

-4. Increase knowledge of copyright rules and identify free assessment measures that are valid, reliable and easily accessed through the public domain.
+- Increase knowledge of copyright rules and identify free assessment measures that are valid, reliable and easily accessed in the public domain.